EU envoy impressed by scale, outreach of grassroots development

 The ambassador contrasted the present situation with the lack of capacity and outreach the civil society organisations had during the early years of his career when he was based in Pakistan way back in 1986.

-EU is a major aid partner for Pakistan and also offers opportunities for export and trade through special quotas.
-He said the cooperation would continue and the EU would support the sustainability of the benefits of these programmes.
+European Union is a major aid partner for Pakistan and also offers opportunities for export and trade through special quotas.
+He said the cooperation would continue and the EU would support the sustainability of the benefits of these programmes

+Meanwhil, Ambassador of European Union Jean-Francois Cautain has advised the law students to focus on the implementation of rule of law and dispensation of justice in Khyber Pakhtunkhwa.
+This he said during his visit to Frontier Law College, Peshawar, along with his spouse Sonia Cautain.
+The ambassador had an interactive session with law students on EU-Pakistan relations, primarily with regard to rule of law projects underway in KP.

+At the end of the session, there was a question-answer session where students asked the ambassador’s thoughts on good governance progress in the country, judicial trainings, legal education and Fata merger with KP.

 PESHAWAR: European Union Ambassador Jean-François Cautain on Thursday said he envied the outreach and networks the grassroots development institutions had developed in Pakistan.